Skip to Content

 • Negotiation and mediation: Our child custody attorneys in Hamilton County help facilitate productive discussions, aiming to resolve disagreements outside of court whenever possible.

-• Court representation: If an amicable agreement cannot be reached, we advocate for you in Hamilton County courts with diligent preparation and local insight.
+• Court representation: If an amicable agreement cannot be reached, we advocate for you in Hamilton County courts with preparation and local insight.

 Our approach focuses on achieving amicable solutions when possible, but we remain tenacious in our courtroom advocacy if litigation becomes necessary.
 As your custody lawyer in Hamilton County, we ensure every decision is made with your family’s future in mind.